This Chicken Pesto Spaghetti Squash is a healthy low-carb dinner idea loaded with chicken, cheese and pesto sauce—it tastes just like pasta!

 Cooking spaghetti squash in the Instant Pot

-If you want to make this pesto spaghetti squash even quicker, you can use your Instant Pot to cook the squash.
+Here’s how to make this pesto spaghetti squash even faster with your Instant Pot:

 - Place the trivet inside the pot.
 While you need the water, you don’t want your squash to sit in it and get soggy.